RupeshKumar4511/Full_Stack_Development/Node/Readme.md

 Uses module.exports or exports to export modules.

-Synchronous file loading .
+file loading takes place at runtime.

-File extension optional.
+File extension is optional.
 But ".cjs" extension is considered better than other.

 We can load any files by giving fullname in require() function.